-- Numeric: it checks if the parameter is numeric; - Letter String: it checks if the parameter is a letter string; - E-Mail: it checks if the parameter is an e-mail; - Fiscal Code: it checks if the parameter has the correct syntax of a fiscal code; - Internet Address: it checks if the parameter is an internet address.
+- Alfanumeric: it checks if the parameter is alfanumeric; - Numeric: it checks if the parameter is numeric; - Letter String: it checks if the parameter is a letter string; - E-Mail: it checks if the parameter is an e-mail; - Fiscal Code: it checks if the parameter has the correct syntax of a fiscal code; - Internet Address: it checks if the parameter is an internet address.

-If the administrator needs to create additional validation rules, he can click on \checkmark to open the rule creation interface.
+If the administrator needs to create additional validation rules, he can click on to open the rule creation interface.
 Here he can define a customized validation rule using the available check options: